- You are here:

 - Minors /

-The community health and wellness minor is open to all undergraduates.
-The community health and wellness minor provides students an opportunity to combine the study of health with a major in any discipline.
+The Community Health & Wellness department offers a minor which is open to all Curry College students.
+As with the Community Health & Wellness major, the health minor provides students an opportunity to combine the study of health with a major in any discipline.

 |HE 1000||Personal Health|